vladfatu/project-continuous-control-udacity/README.md

 ### Introduction

-In this project I trained an agent to move double-jointed arms to target locations.
+In this project I trained an agent to move a double-jointed arm to a target location.

 ![Trained Agent][reacher]